How to setup a Blue Yeti microphone

 This output device will be a welcoming addition since it will help monitor your sound.
 See it as self-criticism.

 It’s better to monitor your audio recording yourself and see if you’re making any mistakes than to see a comment about how your streams are great but your audio sucks.

-- Test, Test, and ALWAYS Test
+Test, test, and ALWAYS test

-This will tell you if you set the mode right if the gain is at the right level or the mic picks up more than it should.
+This will tell you if you set the mode right, if the gain is at the right level or if the mic picks up more than it should.

-Editor’s Note: Stefan is a long-time content creator and one of the Stream Mentor’s co-founders.
+Editor’s Note: Stefan is a long-time content creator and one of Stream Mentor’s co-founders.
 He’s a tech geek and a Dota 2 player (not even good) who wanted to help others become professional streamers and earn from the comfort of their home.